Software Architecture and Engineering Department, The Aerospace Corporation

 Inducted in 2016

-Roberta Banaszak Gleiter earned her B.S. in chemical engineering from Purdue University in 1960, married her college sweetheart after graduation, and spent the next two decades raising her family.
-During that time she initiated programs to improve math education and introduced her community to women in engineering.
+Roberta earned her BS in chemical engineering from Purdue University in 1960, married her college sweetheart after graduation, and spent the next two decades raising her family.
+During that time, she initiated programs to improve math education and introduced her community to women in engineering.